 Old boat house, Carlow, Ireland.
 Photo James Burke

 A dog’s life.
 Street scene, Kilkenny, Ireland. photo James Burke.
 I always try to be invisible when taking street photographs.
-It’s easy to become invisible in tourist towns where people are used to cameras.
+It’s easy to do so in tourist towns where people are used to cameras.

 Surfer, County Clare, Ireland, photo James Burke.
 Actually 3 surfers.
 Connemara in the background.